-OK2SAY is the student safety program which allows students to confidentially report tips on potential harm or criminal activities directed at school students, school employees, and schools.
-OK2SAY is a nationally recognized program giving students the tools to set up and speak out when they are concerned about their safety or the safety of another.
+OK2SAY is the student safety program that allows students to confidentially report tips on potential harm or criminal activities directed at students, school employees, and schools.
+OK2SAY is a nationally recognized program giving students the tools to step up and speak out when they are concerned about their safety or the safety of another.

 2. How can I submit a tip?

 Tips can be submitted 24-hours-a-day, 7-days-a-week by telephone, text message, email, mobile app, or via the OK2SAY website.
 Multimedia attachments and links to additional information are encouraged.

 3. How does OK2SAY help prevent harmful student-related behavior?

 OK2SAY gives students the tool to break the culture of silence and connect with adult authorities who can help.
 Threats of retaliation and stigmatization often discourage students from reporting the dangerous behaviors of their peers.
 Based on research from the U.S. Secret Service, in 81% of violent incidents in U.S. schools, someone other than the attacker knew of the attacker's plan but failed to report it.
 OK2SAY aims to eliminate this culture of silence by providing a confidential, collaborative communication system where students and authorities can work together to respond to safety threats.